How to Improve Class Imbalance using Class Weights in Machine Learning?

 f1-score testing data class imbalance

-By manually changing the values of the weights we are able to improve the f1-score further by 6% approximately.
-The confusion matrix also shows that from the previous model, we are able to predict class 0 much better but at the cost of misclassification of our class 1.
-This is all dependent on the business problem or the error type you want to reduce more.
-Here our focus was to improve the f1 score and that we are able to do by just tweaking the class weights.
+By manually changing the values of the weights, we can improve the f1 score further by approximately 6%.
+The confusion matrix also shows that from the previous model, we can predict class 0 much better but at the cost of misclassification of our class 1.
+This depends on the business problem or the error type you want to reduce more.
+Here, we focused on improving the f1 score, which we could do by tweaking the class weights.

 Tips to Improve Scoring Further

-• Feature Engineering: For simplicity, we have used only the given independent variables.
-You can try creating new features like frequency-based, interaction-based, by grouping features, descriptive statistics based features, etc.
+• Feature Engineering: We have used only the given independent variables for simplicity.
+You can try creating new features like frequency-based, interaction-based, grouping, descriptive statistics-based, etc.

 • Tuning the threshold: By default, the threshold is 0.5 for all algorithms.
-You can try different values for the threshold and can find the optimal value by using a grid search or randomize search
+You can try different threshold values and find the optimal value by using a grid search or randomised search.

-• Using Advanced Algorithms: For this explanation, we have used only logistic regression.
+• Using Advanced Algorithms: We have used only logistic regression for this explanation.
 You can try different advanced bagging and boosting algorithms.
-And finally can also try stacking or blending the multiple algorithms
+Finally, we can also try stacking or blending the multiple algorithms.

 Conclusion

-I hope this article gave you a good idea about how class weights can help to handle a class imbalance problem and how easy it is to implement in python.
+I hope this article gave you a good idea of how class weights can help handle a class imbalance problem and how easy it is to implement in Python.

 Although we have discussed how class weight works only for logistic regression, the idea remains the same for every other algorithm; it’s just the change of the cost function that each algorithm uses to minimize the error and optimize results for the minority class.